olgazim/LucidChart-User-Documentation/docs/pages/Olga_formatting_shapes.md

 5. **Click** the [Use selected shapes] button in the bottom-right corner.
 ![Add a Shape Library](/images/add-shape-library.gif) !!!success
-    After you close the 'Insert content' window, you can see selected shape library displayed on the Shapes panel.
+    After you close the 'Insert content' window, you can see the selected shape library displayed on the Shapes panel.

 # Delete shape